jcsargis00/NFT-Research/README.md

 * hvPlot and  Plotly  to create visualizaions in 2D and 3D as scatter plots.

 #### Dashboard
 In addition to using a Flask template,  D3.js will be integrated for a fully functioning and interactive dashboard.
 Aleda.store will show an alternative solution.
-A Tutorial and  glossary of NFT and cryptocurrency terminology will be included, with links to references.
+A tutorial and glossary of NFT and cryptocurrency terminology will be included, with links to references.

 #### Github Branch location (only 1, since I am a solo team)